Iceland offers hard lessons for Cyprus on capital controls

 WISHFUL THINKING

-In 2008, Iceland made it clear the controls would be short term until the currency stabilized.
+In 2008, Iceland made it clear the controls would be short term until the currency stabilised.

 The IMF said they would be lifted "near term".
 The government said "as soon as possible".
 In 2009, the central bank said the capital controls would be lifted within a few months.